jishi/node-sonos-http-api/README.md

 * port: change the listening port
 * cacheDir: dir for tts files
-* https: use https which requires a key and certificate
+* https: use https which requires a key and certificate or pfx file
 * auth: require basic auth credentials which requires a username and password

 Example: